-4.5 Virtual Learning Environments (VLEs)
+3.6 Virtual Learning Environments (VLEs) - eSchools

 Virtual Learning Environments provide a secure online environment in which children can work and collaborate.
-Our school makes use of several.

-• eSchools - the school's own VLE which provides access to internal email, messaging and personal blogging.
+Our school uses the VLE from eSchools which provides access to internal email, messaging and personal blogging.
 Pupils can access information posted by staff and by other children.
-This service is open only to staff, pupils and families of Fowlmere Primary School
+This service is open only to staff, pupils and families of Fowlmere Primary School.